Solar and Renewable Energy

 With potential changes to feed in tariffs over time, installing solar isn’t always going to make you money.
 Installing solar power is about saving money, particularly by producing the electricity that you would use during the day.

 Before installing solar, you should first reduce your energy usage, to minimise the size and cost of the system that you need.
 Visit the Frankston City Council Saving Energy page for energy saving tips.

-To get the best deal on your energy bills, visit the Victorian Government’s independent website Victorian Energy Compare, which also enables you to compare electricity offers for solar (see Related Links).
+To get the best deal on your energy bills, visit the Victorian Government’s independent website Victorian Energy Compare, which also enables you to compare electricity offers for solar (see Related Information below).